Mobile safari meanderings in Botswana

 Don’t get me wrong.
 For time-strapped holidaymakers, flying to your lodge saves time and offers a different perspective of the bushveld.
 But, there’s something immensely satisfying about loading up your kit and navigating bush tracks to reach your destination.

 Although most of us don’t have the equipment or experience to do this ourselves, fear not.
 In Botswana, you can still experience a mobile safari while others do the hard work.

 In May this year, I joined a mobile safari through the Moremi Game Reserve in Botswana.
 You can book an entire mobile expedition for your family and friends, but, as a single traveller (my wife was holding the fort at home), I latched onto an existing expedition.

 My travel companions were a German fellow (also sans his wife) and a wonderful family of five from the Dominican Republic on their annual holiday.
 Each year, this spirited family journeys in the real sense.
 They pick a destination and experience it in as granular a way as possible.
-On this safari, they’d already slept under Namibian desert stars and driven themselves through Namibia to Botswana.
+They’d already slept under Namibian desert stars on this safari and driven themselves through Namibia to Botswana.

 They were now on a mobile safari from Maun to Kasane, travelling through the wildlife gems of Moremi, Khwai, Savute and Chobe.
 I journeyed with them until Khwai, where I hopped off to spend time at a few lodges before flying back to Cape Town from Maun.